Response to Criticism – is Highland Titles Legitimate?

 How much money are we making?

 Highland Titles Limited is a successful business.
-There are people (not least on Twitter) who think that’s newsworthy.
+In 2015, some people thought that was newsworthy.
 Apparently, we need to sell just 16 million one square foot plots at £29.99 in order to rake in £479 million!
 At the current rate of sales, we would all be over 1000 years old before that happened.

 We think there are two reasons why some people are keen to speculate and comment on our finances: our Channel Islands location and The Highland Titles Charitable Trust for Scotland.**

 We have been based in the Channel Islands since 2006.
-Yes, it is a nice place to live and work.
-But we are here for personal reasons, not tax reasons.
-We have been accused of avoiding Scottish taxes by not basing in Scotland.
+That is where we live and work.
+We are not living in Scotland and making use of a complicated offshore structure.
+The company was simply incorporated in the place where we live and we are here for personal reasons, not tax reasons.
+Our founder’s family roots in the Channel Islands go back to the 15th Century.
+Some people have said we are avoiding Scottish taxes by not being based in Scotland.
 By that same logic, we are avoiding Japanese taxes by not being in Japan.

 We have no problem with people asking whether the sale of Scottish land should be taxed in Scotland in the future.
 That is a good question, but it’s surely going too far to say we are avoiding a tax that doesn’t currently exist.